ALEXLINCHEVSKY/TrainingBankForTesting/README.md

 ## What we will consider
 Development is carried out using the TDD technique.
 During the development process, various aspects of TDD techniques and the subtleties of some technologies will be considered.
+## Issues of project
++ Connecting a project to jira
 ## Developer
 Alexandr A Linchevskiy
 © AlexLinCom Inc. 2020